 The laboratory is an environmentally controlled, 1,750 square foot facility that has been in operation since 1979.
-The laboratory secures and maintains all standards and equipment required to fully support the mass, volume, RADAR tuning forks, and miscellaneous (thermometry and force) calibration services offered by the laboratory.
-In SFY2023, the Laboratory performed 2,195 total calibrations.
-In May 2023, the State of Alaska Metrology Lab hosted the Western Region Assurance Program, a NIST-sponsored training conference.
-This conference brought metrologists from the western United States to Alaska to learn, study trends, share knowledge, and identify ways to achieve continual improvement.
+The laboratory secures and maintains all standards

+In May 2024, the State Metrologist attended the Western Region Assurance Program, a NIST sponsored training conference.
+This conference brought metrologists from the western United States together to learn, study trends, share knowledge, and identify ways to achieve continual improvement.